A simple formula for the third integral of motion of disk-crossing stars in the Galaxy: Dynamics of disk-crossing orbits

 \section{Dynamics of disk-crossing orbits}

-For an axisymetric razor-thin disk, adiabatic invariance of the vertical approximate action $J_z$ next to a stable circular orbit leads to the fact that the vertical amplitude $Z$ of the perturbed test-particle orbit is given by \cite{vieirathin}
+For an axisymetric razor-thin disk, adiabatic invariance of the vertical approximate action $J_z$ next to a stable circular orbit leads to the fact that the vertical amplitude $Z$ of the perturbed test-particle orbit is given by \citep{vieirathin}

 where $\Sigma$ is the surface density of the mass layer.
-In order to test the validity of eq. (\ref{invariant}) for nearly equatorial orbits, we must specify what we mean by the function $\Sigma (R)$ in the case of non-negligible thickness.
+Here $R_{o}$ and $R$ represent two values of the radial coordinate (corresponding to usual cylindrical coordinates) along the orbit.
+In order to test the validity of Eq.~(\ref{invariant}) for nearly equatorial orbits, we must specify what we mean by the function $\Sigma (R)$ in the case of non-negligible thickness.
 This function must have the following two properties: (i) It must reduce to the surface density of the thin disk in the limit of zero thickness; (ii) it must represent a reasonable surface density profile for the 3D disk.
 We expect that, for highly flattened disks (with a vertical dependence for $\rho$ approaching a Dirac delta), the behavior of nearly equatorial orbits would be similar to the razor-thin case.
-In particular, eq. (\ref{invariant}) should still be valid in this case for an appropriate function $\Sigma(R)$.
-Our goal in the next paragraphs is to describe the appropriate ``surface mass density function'' for disks with non-negligible thickness and to determine the range of validity of eq. (\ref{invariant}).
+In particular, Eq.~(\ref{invariant}) should still be valid in this case for an appropriate function $\Sigma(R)$.
+Our goal in the next paragraphs is to describe the appropriate ``surface mass density function'' for disks with non-negligible thickness and to determine the range of validity of Eq.~(\ref{invariant}).

-We consider the ``integrated dynamical surface density'' of the thin disk as \cite{bershady10, bershady10b, bienayme12, efth2008, holmberg04}
+We consider the ``integrated dynamical surface density'' of the thin disk as \citep{bershady10, bershady10b, bienayme12, efth2008, holmberg04}

 where $\rho_{tot}$ is the ``dynamical'' density profile of the thin disk: